BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'prepare cutover plan and production environment', gaining insight or progressing in your evaluation.

-## Conduct UAT and validate end-to-end process for 3 banks <!-- dc-card: {"label": ["deploy phase"], "cardName": "Conduct UAT and validate end-to-end process for 3 banks"} dc-card -->
+## Conduct UAT and validate end-to-end process for 3 banks

 ### Conduct UAT and validate end-to-end process for 3 banks